Amur leopard: Characteristics

-The Amur leopard can easily be differentiated from other leopard subspecies by its thick, pale cream-colored fur, particularly in winter.
-Rosettes on the flanks are 5 × 5 cm and widely spaced, up to 2.5 cm, with thick, unbroken rings and darkened centers.
+The Amur leopard can easily be differentiated from other leopard subspecies by its thick, pale cream-coloured fur, particularly in winter.
+Rosettes on the flanks are 5 × 5 cm and widely spaced, up to 2.5 cm, with thick, unbroken rings and darkened centres.
 Its fur is fairly soft with long and dense hair.
 The length of hair on the back is 20–25 mm in summer and up to 70 mm in winter.
 The winter coat varies from fairly light yellow to dense yellowish-red with a golden tinge, or rusty-reddish-yellow.
-In summer, the fur is brighter, with more vivid coloration pattern.
+In summer, the fur is brighter, with more vivid colouration pattern.
 It is rather small in body size, with males larger than females.
 Males measure 107–136 cm with an 82–90 cm long tail, a shoulder height of 64–78 cm, and a weight of 32.2–48 kg.
 Females weigh 25–42.5 kg.

 The North Chinese leopard was first described on the basis of a single tanned skin which was fulvous above, and pale beneath, with large, roundish, oblong black spots on the back and limbs, and small black spots on the head.
 The spots on the back, shoulders and sides formed a ring around a central fulvous spot.
 The black spots on the nape were elongated, and large ones on the chest formed a necklace.
 The tail was spotted and had four black rings at the tip.